teivah/100-go-mistakes/docs/mistakes.md

 A receiver _should_ be a pointer

 * If the receiver is a large object.
-Using a pointer can make the call more effi- cient, as doing so prevents making an extensive copy.
+Using a pointer can make the call more efficient, as doing so prevents making an extensive copy.
 When in doubt about how large is large, benchmarking can be the solution; it’s pretty much impossible to state a specific size, because it depends on many factors.

 A receiver _must_ be a value